JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-1/Week-1.md

 The Command Window is synonymous to the Python interpreter.
 Commands issued here are interpreted, and their output written to the command window.

 The Workspace is the same as a function workspace, except that it persists between running scripts and even when no scripts are running.
-This makes protyping code very simple, as you can do somehting hack-y to get the variable you want, save the resulting variable, and then reuse for later use and
+This makes prototyping code very simple, as you can do something hack-y to get the variable you want, save the resulting variable, and then reuse for later use and
 (hopefully) better code.

 Here's an example: